Tilt-based Aberration Estimation in Transmission Electron Microscopy: Results

 \subsection{Optimized Tilt Patterns}

 We apply the optimization method from Section~\ref{sec:methods} to find optimal tilt patterns for TEM aberration estimation.
 The measurement noise covariance $\Sigma_\varepsilon$ for the gold foil is estimated using the EM algorithm described in the previous section.
 We use the interior-point algorithm to find local minimizers of~\eqref{eq:receding_horizon_optimization} with tilt sequence length $N=60$.
-Four tilt patterns are compared in \figref\ref{fig:tilt_patterns}: \begin{enumerate} \item A Lissajous curve with a frequency ratio of 3:2; \item A randomized pattern with a uniform distribution over the feasible set; \item An optimized pattern generated using gradient-based multi-start optimization with RHO, a horizon of $H=1$ (greedy or myopic), and a weighting matrix $W=\frac{1}{d}I_{d}$; \item An optimized pattern generated using gradient-based multi-start optimization with RHO, a horizon of $H=10$, and a weighting matrix $W=\frac{1}{d}I_{d}$. \end{enumerate}
+Four tilt patterns are compared in \figref\ref{fig:tilt_patterns}: \begin{enumerate} \item A Lissajous curve with a frequency ratio of 3:2; \item A randomized pattern with tilts sampled uniformly from the time-dependent feasible set (see \figref\ref{fig:tilt_constraints}); \item An optimized pattern generated using gradient-based multi-start optimization with RHO, a horizon of $H=1$ (greedy or myopic), and a weighting matrix $W=\frac{1}{d}I_{d}$; \item An optimized pattern generated using gradient-based multi-start optimization with RHO, a horizon of $H=10$, and a weighting matrix $W=\frac{1}{d}I_{d}$. \end{enumerate}

 Patterns 1--2 are not optimized and are therefore expected to have poor performance in terms of the cost criterion.
-Pattern 3 (greedy optimization, $H=1$) typically sacrifices some performance at the benefit of computational speed.
+Pattern 3 (greedy optimization, $H=1$) typically trades some performance for computational speed.
 Pattern 4 is optimized with $H=10$ and is expected to perform well across most aberration types.
+The computation times for different optimization configurations are summarized in \tabref\ref{tab:optimization_computation_times}.